Sarracenia complex hybrid seedlings. Notice the amount of variation.

 Sarracenia seed is rather odd.
 It has a waxy coating making it hydrophobic.
 I suspect it is dispersed in nature by floating on water.
 This also makes it difficult to germinate quickly.
 The seed can't germinate until you get moisture past the wax and seed coat into the embryo.
 You waited how many months to get the seed and you want the plants NOW!
 Relax.

 There are all sorts of claims about quick methods of germinating Sarracenia seeds.
 DON'T WASTE YOUR TIME OR SEEDS.
-Yes, you will get some germination but to get good germination you need to use the tried and true methods.
+Yes, you will get some germination but to get good germination you need to properly stratify the seeds.

 If you live in an area where Sarracenia grow naturally or where they could if there were appropriate habitats, you can ignore all that follows and just plant your seeds outside in the fall in 15 cm (6 inch) or larger pots filled with a peat/sand mix and let nature takes it course.
 You should probably protect the seeds and seedlings from heavy rain until the plants get established.
 Consider using the tenting method used at the Meadowview Biological Research Station.
 Make sure you use rain, reverse osmosis, de-ionized, or distilled water if there is even a moderate amount of dissolved solids (salt) in your tap water (Usually surface derived water is OK; well water is iffy.
 Check the water quality report from your water company or city.
 Total dissolved solids below 100 ppm is best.)